Hixeet/Object-Extraction-for-Indonesia-ID-Card/README.md

 10. **Final Output**

+   * Uses `cv2.getPerspectiveTransform`
+   * Warps the object into a normalized rectangular view (900x600)
    * If the object is already aligned → original image is used
    * Otherwise → transformed image is displayed